 32. Pack the Essentials

-Don't forget sunscreen, hats, sunglasses, cell phone cords, chargers, battery packs and band-aids.
+Don't froget sunscreen, hats, sunglasses, cell phone cords, chargers, battery packs and band-aids.
 Using the Disneyland app on your phone can drain your battery.
 It doesn't rain very much in Southern California, but if you don't want to get wet on the water rides or plan on being in the front row at World of Color, you should bring your own poncho.
 You'll save time and money when you need them.
-Speaking of getting wet at Disneyland, we have a post with eight essential rainy day tips!
+Speaking of getting wet at Disneyland, we have a post with eight essential rainy-day tips!

 33. Know When the Different Park Areas Close